 ✦ Embroidery/Fibercraft

-Additionally, works must meet the following guidelines:
+Works must meet the following guidelines:

 Works must be based on a topic from a specific era of Arctic or Antarctic exploration history.
 We are referring to this era broadly as the “Heroic Age” – for the purposes of this publication, we consider this period to begin after the end of the Franklin relief expeditions in the mid-to-late 19th century and to last until the advent of successful polar aviation.
 In more concrete terms, consider this period to last from Charles Francis Hall’s 1871 Polaris Expedition until the death of Roald Amundsen in 1928.
 This is a longer period of time than is typically allotted to the Heroic Age, but we want to give our contributors the opportunity to explore the transitional periods before and after the Heroic Age proper.